 In design thinking, HMW questions open up to Ideation sessions where you explore ideas, which can help you solve your design challenge in an innovative way.

 In product development and engineering, How-Might-We Questioning is a simple way to improve products or services.
 By running HMW workshops on a regular base, you can create easily a kaizen culture grounded on continuous improvement thinking.
-What's about having a HMW 15min at the end of each project or team meeting to collect fresh ideas?
+What's about having an HMW 15 min at the end of each project or team meeting to collect fresh ideas?

 Rules of How-Might-We Questioning

 - Find the right problem for the HMW.
-Some proponents of How-Might-We Questioning claim to use HMW for all kinds of problems.
-However Tim Brown say the guideline, How-Might-We Questioning doesn’t work with all kind of problems.
+Some proponents claim to use HMW for all kinds of problems.
+However, Tim Brown says the guideline, How-Might-We Questioning doesn’t work with all kinds of problems.
 The issues could be complicated but not complex (in the Cynefin sense).

 - Find the right scope for the HMW.
 Broad enough for creative freedom, narrow enough to make it manageable.